Feast of Saint Mary Magdalene

-The Feast of Saint Mary Magdalene, celebrated on July 22, is a Christian feast day honoring Saint Mary Magdalene, one of Jesus Christ's most prominent disciples.
-Recognized as the "Apostle to the Apostles" in the Catholic Church, Eastern Orthodox Church, and Anglican traditions, she is celebrated for her role as a witness to the Resurrection of Jesus.
-The feast has a rich history, with evolving liturgical practices and diverse local customs across Christian communities worldwide.
+The Feast of Saint Mary Magdalene is a Christian feast day honouring Mary of Magdala, an early follower of Christ described in all four Gospels of the New Testament.

+It is celebrated annually on 22 July according to the Gregorian Calendar and Revised Julian Calendar, used by Western Christianity (e.g. Roman Catholicism, Lutheranism, Anglicanism, etc.) and New Calendarist Eastern Orthodox Churches respectively, and on 4 August by Eastern Orthodox Churches using the Julian Calendar.

 Background

-Saint Mary Magdalene, often identified in the New Testament as a devoted follower of Jesus, is a significant figure in Christianity.
-According to the Gospels, she was healed by Jesus of seven demons (Luke 8:2), supported his ministry, stood at the foot of the Cross (John 19:25), and was the first to witness the resurrected Christ (John 20:11-18).
-Her role as the first to proclaim the Resurrection earned her the title "Apostle to the Apostles" in early Christian tradition.
+Mary Magdalene, identified in the New Testament as a loyal follower of Jesus, is a significant saint in Christian thought.
+According to the Gospels, she was healed by Jesus of seven demons (Luke 8:2), supported his ministry, stood at the foot of the Cross (John 19:25), and was the first to witness the resurrected Christ (John 20:11–18).
+Her role as the first to proclaim the Resurrection earned her the title Equal-to-the-Apostles in early Christian tradition.

 Historically, Mary Magdalene's identity has been debated.
-In Western tradition, she was sometimes conflated with Mary of Bethany and the sinful woman in Luke 7:36-50, though modern Biblical scholarship distinguishes these figures.
-In 2016, Pope Francis elevated her memorial to a feast, underscoring her importance in the Church.
+In Western Christian tradition, she was sometimes conflated with Mary of Bethany and the sinful woman in Luke 7:36–50, though modern Biblical scholarship distinguishes these figures.
+In 2016, Pope Francis elevated her memorial to a feast in the Roman Catholic Church.

 History

 The Feast of Saint Mary Magdalene has roots in Early Christianity, with evidence of her veneration dating to the 4th century.
-Early Christian texts, such as the Gospel of Mary, highlight her prominence among the apostles, though these texts were not included in the canonical New Testament.
+New Testament Apocrypha, such as the Gospel of Mary, emphasised her prominence amongst the Twelve Apostles, though these texts are not included in the canonical New Testament.

-Since the miraculous intercession of Saint Mary Magdelene in 1380, an annual procession and danse, the «Terre à l’danse», is held in Belgium to honor the feast of Saint Mary Magdalene with the Tour de la Madeleine.
+Since the miraculous intercession of Saint Mary Magdelene in 1380, an annual procession and danse, the «Terre à l’danse», is held in Belgium to honor the Feast of Saint Mary Magdalene with the Tour de la Madeleine.

-In the Middle Ages, her cult grew in Western Europe, particularly in Provence, France, where legends claimed she evangelized after Jesus' resurrection, living as a hermit in a cave at Sainte-Baume.
-The Dominican Order, which promoted her as a model of penitence, further popularized her feast.
-By the 13th century, her feast day was fixed on July 22 in the Roman Calendar.
+In the Middle Ages, her cult grew in Western Europe, particularly in Provence, France, where legends claimed she evangelised after Jesus' Resurrection, living as a hermit in a cave at Sainte-Baume.
+The Dominican Order, which promoted her as a model of penitence, further popularised her feast.
+By the 13th century, her feast day was fixed on 22 July in the Roman Calendar.

-The Reformation saw divergent views: Catholics emphasized her penitential role, while some Protestant traditions focused on her as a disciple.
+The Reformation saw divergent views: Catholics emphasised her penitential role, while some Protestant traditions focused on her as a disciple.
 In the 20th century, ecumenical efforts and Biblical scholarship clarified her role, leading to the 2016 elevation of her memorial to a feast in the Catholic Church, aligning it with the liturgical rank of the apostles.
 After the liturgical revision in 1969 and 2021, the feast of Mary Magdalene continues to be on 22 July, while Mary of Bethany with whom it was conflated is now celebrated as a separate saint, along with her siblings Lazarus and Martha on 29 July.